developer-zebra/developer-zebra-site/src/stagenow/5-0/smartprofile/index.md

 ## Overview

-**StageNow 5.0 (and later) supports Smart Profiles**, which automatically determine the necessary Profile steps for updating the OS on device(s).
-Through integration with the LifeGuard update database, StageNow 5.0 removes the requirement to manually identify the OS and LifeGuard image(s) required for such upgrade operation(s).
+**StageNow 5.0 (and later) supports Smart Profiles**, which automatically determine the necessary Profile steps for updating the OS on one or more devices.
+StageNow also now integrates with the LifeGuard database of updates, which removes the need administrators to manually identify the OS and LifeGuard image(s) required for upgrade operation(s).

 > **Requires MX 8.1 or later on target device(s)**